14 Best Things to do near Bialowieza Forest, Poland

 4. Cycling in Bialowieza Forest

 The Bialowieza Forest seems to be a paradise for bikers!
 Whereas I have to honestly admit that I didn’t have the chance to do a bike tour by myself, I found it lovely to see how many people are enjoying this beautiful region by bike.
+It’s only one of many reasons why you should travel to Eastern Poland.

 There is a big advantage of Bialowieza: it is mostly flat!
 That means that you can ride your bike for hours without getting tired.
 On top, I am convinced that the bike is the perfect way to really experience the wide dimensions of Bialowieza.